-- Good cause exemptions shall be limited to the following: - 1.
-Limited English proficient students who have had less than two (2) years of instruction in an English for Speakers of Other Languages program based on the initial entry into a school in the United States; - 2.
+- Good cause exemptions shall be limited to the following: - Limited English proficient students who have had less than two (2) years of instruction in an English for Speakers of Other Languages program based on the initial entry into a school in the United States; - 2.
 Students with disabilities whose individual education plan indicates that participation in the statewide assessment program is not appropriate, consistent with the requirements of State Board of Education rule; - 3.
-Students who demonstrate an acceptable level of performance on an alternative standardized reading or language arts assessment approved by the State Board of Education: - 4.
-Students who demonstrate through a student portfolio that he or she is performing at least a Level 2 performance on the statewide, standardized English language arts assessment (FSA); - 5.
-Students with disabilities who participate in the FSA and who have an individual education plan or a Section 504 plan that reflects that the student has received intensive instruction in reading for more than two (2) years but still demonstrates a deficiency in reading and was previously retained in Kindergarten, Grade 1, Grade 2, Grade 3; OR - 6.
+Students who demonstrate an acceptable level of performance on an alternative standardized reading or English Language Arts assessment approved by the State Board of Education: - 4.
+Students who demonstrate through a student portfolio that he or she is performing at least a Level 2 performance on the statewide, standardized English Language Arts assessment (FSA); - 5.
+Students with disabilities who take the statewide, standardized English language arts assessment and who have an individual education plan (IEP) or a Section 504 plan that reflects the student has received intensive instruction in reading or English language arts for more than two (2) years but still demonstrates a deficiency and was previously retained in Kindergarten, Grade 1, Grade 2, or Grade 3 - 6.
 Students who have received the intensive reading intervention for two (2) or more years but still demonstrate a deficiency in reading and who were previously retained in Kindergarten, Grade 1, Grade 2, or Grade 3 for a total of two (2) years.
-A student may not be retained more than once in Grade 3. - 7.
-Students who have received intensive remediation in reading or English Language arts for two (2) or more years but still demonstrate a deficiency and who were previously retained in Kindergarten, Grade 1, Grade 2, or Grade 3 for a total of two (2) years.
-Intensive instruction for students so promoted must include an altered instructional day that includes specialized diagnostic information and specific reading strategies for each student.
-The district school board shall assist schools and teachers to implement reading strategies that research has shown to be successful in improving reading among low-performing readers.
-Section 1008.25 (6)(b)1-6, Florida Statutes
+A student may not be retained more than once in Grade 3.

+(Section 1008.25 (6)(b)1-6, Florida Statutes)